A lot of people ask me what energy bars/bites/drinks I recommend.

 Junk Food in Disguise

-Somehow the media has duped us into thinking that there is something magical about those little packages.
+Somehow the media has duped us into thinking that there is something magical about those little energy bar packages.
 But the reality is that not only are energy bars/bites/drinks a waste of money, but most of them aren’t even healthy.

 Most energy products come with a long list of refined/processed ingredients that cause weight gain, like